DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 C. Marlowe, playwright

-2c.
-Edward II: with piano.
-Nine selections were recorded by Olive Woodward S as Isbella; Andrew Cohen Ct as Edward III; David Swerdlove B as Lightborn; Ken Orton b as The Executioner and Bill Hays (T) and the composer (Bb) sang various roles.
+These nine selections were recorded by Olive Woodward S as Isabella; Andrew Cohen Ct as Edward III; David Swerdlove Bb as Lightborn; Ken Orton b as The Executioner and Bill Hays (T) and the composer (B) sang various roles.
 Bob Winkler was the pianist.
-Two arias were performed on January 27, 2012 with Boston Metro Opera by Carol Millard, C and pianist, Yelena Birayeva; They were joined in a love duet with Christopher Aaron Smith.
+Two arias from the completed opera were performed on January 27, 2012 with Boston Metro Opera by Carol Millard, C and pianist, Yelena Birayeva; They were joined in a love duet with Christopher Aaron Smith.
 T. Please click below to hear these three selections:

 Carol MIllard, high soprano, as Queen Isabella: